 - Part 2 - 180°C – 200°C: Great flavour with good medication level, bodily effects will be more apparent;

 - Part 3 - 200°C - perfect if you don’t have anything else to do that day.
 At temperatures this high, the effects may be quite strong and you may experience heavy body effects.
 Now is normally when I tuck my self up into bed!!

 I hope that was useful!
-If you have any questions at all, just drop me an email at firstname.lastname@example.org.
+If you have any questions, please contact us.
 Otherwise, if you’re interested in better controlling your experience with herbs take a look at our vaporizers - they all have temperature control whether a range of settings such as the Black Mamba or full precise controls such as the Flowermate Aura.